Pitfalls in Effective Knowledge Management: Insights from an International Information Technology Organization: Results

 Employees not working at the organization's main sites used common tools so rarely that they tend to forget how to use them and instead come up with ways to collaborate that might be unofficial.
 This increases the amount of work colleagues at the main sites have to do when handling these unofficial requests and communication attempts.

-\begin{quote}\textit { ``People [in remote sites established as first contact points for customers at those locations] are not regularly using our tools, our databases, our information pages and those kinds of things and so they are basically forgetting how to use the things and they are often starting as a newcomer even when they have been in the company for years.'' } \end{quote}
+\begin{quote} \textbf{Lack of familiarity with tools}: \textit { ``People [in remote sites established as first contact points for customers at those locations] are not regularly using our tools, our databases, our information pages and those kinds of things and so they are basically forgetting how to use the things and they are often starting as a newcomer even when they have been in the company for years.'' } \end{quote}

+In summary, personal social topics represented the themes that are dependent on an individual's actions, capabilities, motivation, and feelings on knowledge sharing and management.
+Personal social topics were mentioned by every team across the organization when asked about factors that are or could be hindering knowledge sharing and efficient management within the organization.